artcava/XPoster/docs/configuration.md

     // ── Instagram (currently disabled — see issue #72) ────────────────────
     "IG_ACCESS_TOKEN": "",
     // Long-lived Instagram Graph API access token.
-    // These keys are read by IgSender but the slot is disabled in GeneratorFactory.
+    // These keys are read by IgSender but the slot is disabled in OrchestratorFactory.

     "IG_ACCOUNT_ID": "",
     // Numeric Instagram Business Account ID used in Graph API calls.